 Michelle is the Clinical Director and CEO of WEVAS®, having taken over from the Founders, Neil Butchard and Robert Spencler, in 2014.
 Michelle obtained her Masters degree in Applied Developmental Psychology from the University of Guelph (1994).
 She has been employed as a psychologist by a variety of school divisions in both rural and urban areas across Manitoba since 1994.
 Michelle worked for Manitoba Education for approximately 7 years during which time she supervised psychologists, was the specialist for Emotional Behavioural Disorders (EBD), provided professional development in a variety of areas including a mental health initiative in collaboration with psychiatrists from the Manitoba Adolescent Treatment Centre (MATC), and sat as the Department’s representative on a number of committees focused on supporting students with diverse needs.
 Michelle was an instructor at the University of Winnipeg’s Continuing Education department.
-Michelle stood on the Manitoba Association of School Psychologists (MASP) executive board since 1999 serving as Vice President, Member-at-Large, Publications and Communications Chair, and Issues Committee member.
+She has presented at a variety of conferences, including the Manitoba Association of School Superintendents (MASS), Aboriginal Circle of Educators (ACE), and the Manitoba Education Summer Institute.
+Michelle served on the Manitoba Association of School Psychologists (MASP) executive board since 1999 as Vice President, Member-at-Large, Publications and Communications Chair, and Issues Committee member.
 She developed the original MASP website, founded the MASP Award of Excellence, and has supported psychologists across the province as networking and sharing professional information is important to her.
-Michelle has read and reflected deeply in the area of Indigenous education and Truth and Reconciliation and has developed her practice to reflect this.
-She has presented at a variety of conferences, including the Manitoba Association of School Superintendents (MASS), Aboriginal Circle of Educators (ACE), and the Manitoba Education Summer Institute.
+Michelle has read and reflected deeply in the areas of racism, Indigenous education and Truth and Reconciliation and has developed her practice to reflect this, although as a white, cis-gendered, heterosexual, dominant culture woman, she still has a lot to learn.
+She makes mistakes and works to improve.

 Dr. Neil Butchard